Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 \subsubsection{Preliminary results}

 For the Earth case (Fig.~\ref{fig:earth_evolve}), we show preliminary results for three parameters that we will use to compare models: the surface temperature, the melt fraction, and the partial pressure of atmospheric H$_2$O. All models start at a temperature necessary to produce a fully molten mantle.
 Although the initial surface temperature of GOOEY is higher than the other models, it reaches the end of the magma ocean state first.
 The surface temperature evolution of PROTEUS and PACMAN are initially very similar, but PROTEUS reaches the end of the magma ocean at a higher surface temperature and the models produce mantle melt fractions that differ significantly.
 GOOEY and PACMAN produce similar melt fractions, although the surface temperature of GOOEY is consistently hotter than PACMAN.
 CAMO has an initial surface temperature similar to PROTEUS and solidifies at a similar time as PACMAN.
 GOOEY, PACMAN, and CAMO solidify on timescales of $\sim 10^5$ to $10^6$ yrs.
 CAMO deviates by showing a steep decrease of melt fraction at about $10^5$ yr.
 PROTEUS deviates the strongest from the other three models in both surface temperature and melt fraction evolution; its simulation starts to solidify earlier than CAMO, but then solidification progresses slowly, reaching a plateau of melt fraction of $\sim$0.15 vol\% at $\sim10^7$\,yr during which radiative equilibrium is attained, and solidification is only reached after $\sim10^8$\,yr.
 GOOEY and CAMO produce similar \ch{H2O} partial pressures over time, reaching $\sim700$\,bar.
 PACMAN and PROTEUS instead produce on the order of $\sim100$\,bar of \ch{H2O} in the atmosphere upon solidification.
 The time evolution for all models correlate with their melt fraction evolution, with \ch{H2O} being outgassed as the mantle solidifies.
 PROTEUS deviates accordingly, showing some decrease in pressure as the simulated timescales are sufficiently long for atmospheric escape to play an important role.
+These differences are likely related to distinct physical assumptions in each model.
+GOOEY achieves faster solidification partly because its gray atmosphere treatment may permit more efficient radiative cooling.
+PROTEUS and CAMO exhibit extended solidification timescales, possibly because their non-gray radiative transfer models capture deep radiative layers that insulate the interior and slow cooling.
+However, CAMO uses a 0-D interior model, whereas PROTEUS employs a 1-D interior structure, which may also contribute to differences in their evolution outcome.
+PACMAN produces intermediate solidification times, likely reflecting its self-consistent redox evolution and fractionating atmospheric escape that jointly modulate the atmospheric opacity and cooling rate.
+A detailed attribution of these differences will be the subject of the intercomparison results papers; the protocol presented here serves to illustrate that significant model-to-model differences exist and motivate systematic comparison.

 For the TRAPPIST-1\,b exoplanet case, we show preliminary results for the same three output variables as in the Earth case to compare the models (Figure \ref{fig:T1b_evolve}).
 We also show predictions from the static MOACHi and LavAtmos models as dots in Fig. \ref{fig:T1b_evolve}; these two models only make predictions at a single time, set to $\tau_5=10^5$\,yr.
 We also adopted the PROTEUS evolutionary output as the input for these static model calculations.
 While MOAChi is able to provide surface temperature, melt fraction and water partial pressure as outputs, LavAtmos computes the atmospheric chemical composition at a given temperature: therefore, we report only the temperature in panel A and the water partial pressure for this model in panel C of Fig. \ref{fig:T1b_evolve}.